 The post-VMAs interview

-The show is normally called ‘Ellen’ for short.
+For my UK and Aussie readers: the show is normally called ‘Ellen’ for short.
 She is a charismatic and funny presenter with a legacy of sitcoms she’s starred in – perhaps this is what inspired her now-famous cheeky dance routine, which she does with the audience at the beginning of every show.

 Some features include her giving amazing things away to viewers for Twelve Days, like mahoosive flat screen TVs and holidays.
 It’s kind of Jonny Ross (RIP Friday Night With, you are sorely missed) meets Oprah, Paul O’Grady and The Generation Game, only cutting out the Jim Davidson BS that came with The Generation Game.